FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.14_system_operators_guide/2-installation.md

 - Docker-CE 19.03.15 For details, refer to the _Docker documentation_.
 RPMs are included in the `CMM_server_2.0.14-x.tar.gz` file.
 - Docker Compose binary as included in the `CMM_server_2.0.14-x.tar.gz` file.

-In the subsequent sections, it is assumed that you copied the `docker-compose-Linux-x86_64_1.27.4` file to the `/usr/local/bin/` directory and renamed it to `docker-compose`.
+Installation of docker and docker-compose is described in the following chapter.

 Depending on the Elasticsearch requirements resulting from your production environment, it is recommended that you customize the default Elasticsearch configuration provided by the Monitoring Service installation.
 For details on preparations related to Elasticsearch in productive use, refer to the _Monasca Docker documentation_.

-> **Note:** It is recommended to configure data retention for Docker container logs.
-Refer to Log File Handling for details.

 ## 2.3.2 Installation